This hybrid breed is the largest among the shepherd class.

 The high intelligence of these dogs can be both an asset and a liability when training them, but patience and consistency will always prevail.
 These dogs are prone to learning lessons quickly and retaining them in the long term — but despite the fact that they actively seek approval, they’re also prone to distraction.
 Figuring out rewards that work for your specific dog will help with advanced training, but you can expect the average member of this breed to learn basic tricks very quickly and to fly through obedience training with flying colors.

 Shepherding is hard work, and that’s exactly what this breed is built for — so expect to get a workout when you welcome one into your home.
-These dogs need regular hikes or walks every day — and while they can learn to adapt to live in an apartment, they really thrive when they’re in a larger home without a yard.
+These dogs need regular hikes or walks every day — and while they can learn to adapt to living in an apartment, they really thrive when they’re in a larger home without a yard.
 That’s in large part because these dogs benefit from play as well as simple exercises.
 Games like tug of war and hide and seek can keep them both physically and mentally engaged, and keeping a variety of toys around can prevent them from growing bored or anxious.

 King Shepherds are a hybrid breed that isn’t formally recognized by every major kennel club, so you should know what to expect with the breed when seeking out a breeder for puppies.
 These puppies don’t require any particular care, though you may want to work with a veterinarian to come up with a dietary plan that suits their size.
 Keep in mind that this breed is prone to separation anxiety, so properly socializing and training is critical early on.
 Since these puppies require a lot of attention, they’re a particularly good choice for families who can provide them with varied and consistent attention.